 Application for this program is automatic upon completion of the FAFSA which is submitted by the student.
 Certain data elements from the FAFSA are sent to the Oklahoma State Regents for Higher Education OTAG program.
-Generally, students must have an 2021-2022 FAFSA submitted by December 1, 2021 (date subject to change depending upon availability of funds), have an EFC of 1,700 or lower, and meet the Oklahoma residency requirements in order to be eligible for OTAG for the 2021-2022 school year.
+Generally, students must have an 2022-2023 FAFSA submitted, be eligible for the Pell Grant, and meet the Oklahoma residency requirements in order to be eligible for OTAG for the 2022-2023 school year.

-The amount from OTAG for full-time students for 2021-2022 is based on a maximum, prorated amount up to \$1,000 for a full school year (up to \$500 per semester); half-time students receive a maximum, prorated amount up to \$500 for a full school year (up to \$250 per semester).
+The amount from OTAG for full-time students for 2022-2023 is based on a maximum, prorated amount up to \$1,000 for a full school year (up to \$500 per semester); half-time students maximum, prorated amount is up to \$500 for a full school year (up to \$250 per semester).
 This rate may be prorated just like the Pell Grant.
 Payment is sent directly to the school and will be applied to any outstanding charges on the student's account.
 Any remaining credit balance will be disbursed to the student within 14 business days.